mjwelchphd/demeler/README.md

 ---- | ---- | -----
-obj | Hash+ | An object to use to get values and error messages. gen_html | Boolean | Create formatted HTML (true), or compact HTML (false: default). session | Hash | A variable meant to pass a session in a web server, but you can use it for passing any other value as well. _This value is for the caller's use and is not used by Demeler._ block | Proc | The block with your code.
+obj | Hash+ | An object to use to get values and error messages. gen_html | Boolean | Create formatted HTML (true), or compact HTML (false: default). usr | * | A variable meant to pass a session in a web server, but you can use it for passing any other value as well. _This value is for the caller's use and is not used by Demeler._ block | Proc | The block with your code.

-### def initialize(obj=nil, session={}, &block)
+### def initialize(obj=nil, usr=nil, &block)

 Initialize sets up the initial conditions in Demeler, and is called by `new`.

 Name | Type | Value
 ---- | ---- | -----
-obj | Hash+ | An object to use to get values and error messages. session | Hash | A variable meant to pass a session in a web server, but you can use it for passing any other value as well. _This value is for the caller's use and is not used by Demeler._ block | Proc | The block with your code.
+obj | Hash+ | An object to use to get values and error messages. usr | Hash | A variable meant to pass a session in a web server, but you can use it for passing any other value as well. _This value is for the caller's use and is not used by Demeler._ block | Proc | The block with your code.

 ### def clear